 The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully completes all required course work (with no incompletes), the first-year paper, and the language requirements, as well as passing at least half of the general examination.
 It may also be awarded to students who, for various reasons, leave the Ph.D. program, provided that these requirements have been met.

-Students normally complete a draft of their dissertation proposals during the fall semester of their third year, participating in the Academic Writing Seminar (Music 501), when offered.
+Students normally complete a draft of their dissertation proposal during the fall semester of their third year.
 Students are expected to defend their dissertation proposal during the second semester of their third year.
 Readmission to the fourth year of study is contingent upon approval of the dissertation proposal.

 Simon A. Morrison